Rob Hopkins

-Rob Hopkins is an activist and writer on environmental issues, based in Totnes, England.
+Rob Hopkins (born 24 June 1968) is an English environmental activist and writer, based in Totnes, England.
 He is best known as the founder and figurehead of the Transition movement, which he initiated in 2005.
 Hopkins has written six books on environmentalism and activism.

 According to Bill McKibben, "there’s no one on earth who's just done more [environmental] stuff – and inspired more doing – than Rob Hopkins".

-Biography

-Early life and education (1968–1996)
+Early life and education

-Born in Chiswick, London, Hopkins grew up in London until the age of 12, when he moved to Wiltshire, attending St John's School, before then moving to Bristol where he went to the Bristol Waldorf School for two years, followed by Henbury School to earm his A Level.
+Born in Chiswick, London, Hopkins grew up in London until the age of 12, when he moved to Wiltshire, attending St John's School, before then moving to Bristol where he went to the Bristol Waldorf School for two years, followed by Henbury School to earn his A Levels.
 This was followed by an art foundation course at Bower Ashton Art College, also in Bristol.

 From 1988, he spent two and a half years living at Istituto Lama Tsong Khapa, a Tibetan Buddhist monastery in Tuscany, Italy, working as the house manager.
 He then spent a year travelling in India, Pakistan (including a visit to the Hunza Valley), China, Tibet, Hong Kong and then back to India where he met Emma, who has been his partner since then.
 They settled in Bristol, where Rob earned a degree in Environmental Quality & Resource Management at the University of the West of England, and also undertook his Permaculture Design Course.

-Hopkins holds a first class Honours degree in environmental quality and resource management from the University of the West of England (1993-1996), a Master of Science in social research (2007) and a doctorate at Plymouth University (2011) on the subject of transition (Localisation and Resilience at the Local Level: The Case of Transition Town Totnes).
+Hopkins holds a first class Honours degree in environmental quality and resource management from the University of the West of England (1993–1996), a Master of Science in social research (2007) and a doctorate at Plymouth University (2011) on the subject of transition (Localisation and Resilience at the Local Level: The Case of Transition Town Totnes).
 He is a visiting fellow at Plymouth University, and in July 2013 was awarded an honorary doctorate by the University of the West of England.
 The 4 October 2016, he was awarded an honorary doctorate by the University of Namur.